Beef Bourguignon is right up my alley.

 If you are on the Keto Diet than this traditional dish needs a bit of tweaking.
 The original recipe calls for potatoes but I have found that leaving them out doesn't change the flavor too much.

-I also discovered making faux-tato salad that if you boil radishes before you add them to Keto Beef Bourguignon they are a great replacement for the potatoes.
+I also discovered when making faux-tato salad that if you boil radishes before you add them to Keto Beef Bourguignon they are a great replacement for the potatoes.

 As a Keto Blogger, I rarely make a dish more than once.
 Even our favorites wait for months in between.